Print-through: Video recording

-Sony developed a system known as "Sprinter" that used a similar mother master tape forced into close contact with any blank copy tape using compressed air and run across a rotating transfer head in which a weak AC high frequency sine wave is used to transfer the information anhysteretically to the copy tape with minimal erasure of the mother tape on each pass.
-The sprinter does not use a laser to heat the copy tape which saves on power consumption.
+Sony developed a system known as sprinter that used a similar mother master tape forced into close contact with any blank copy tape using compressed air and run across a rotating transfer head in which a weak AC high-frequency sine wave is used to transfer the information anhysteretically to the copy tape with minimal erasure of the mother tape on each pass.
+The sprinter does not use a laser to heat the copy tape, which saves on power consumption.
 The transfer head may have a vacuum cleaner to reduce dropout caused by dust.
 This system was used to quickly duplicate VHS tapes at speeds of up to 240 times faster than playback speed for NTSC and 342 times for PAL/SECAM video signals without having to use expensive chrome dioxide tape; the tape was fed into the sprinter at a speed of 8 meters per second.
-The mother tape was enclosed in a space (not in a reel, but rather in an endless loop) in the Sprinter; this was made possible by a horizontal vibrating tape feed system where the edge of the endless loop tape sits in a table that diagonally vibrates using vibration generated by piezoelectric elements and amplified using mechanical oscillation, causing the tape in the table to move forward.
+The mother tape was enclosed in a space (not in a reel, but rather in an endless loop) in the sprinter; this was made possible by a horizontal vibrating tape feed system where the edge of the endless loop tape sits in a table that diagonally vibrates using vibration generated by piezoelectric elements and amplified using mechanical oscillation, causing the tape in the table to move forward.
 The copy tape was unwound, recorded using the mother tape, then wound onto large reels (called pancakes) containing enough tape for several VHS cassettes.
-The mother tape had a coercivity three times that of normal VHS tape and was made by recording onto it using a special reel to reel video tape recorder called a mirror mother VTR using video from a D-2 (video), Type B videotape or Type C videotape master source tape.
+The mother tape had a coercivity three times that of normal VHS tape and was made by recording onto it using a special reel-to-reel video tape recorder called a mirror mother VTR using video from a D-2 (video), Type B videotape or Type C videotape master source tape.
 The video tape recorder had a sapphire blade to clean the surface of the mother tape, reducing dropout caused by dust.
-Sprinter mother tapes did suffer enough loss that they had to be replaced after a number of passes.
+Sprinter mother tapes suffered enough loss that they had to be replaced after a number of passes.
 The master had to be replaced every 1000 copies.
-This form of high-speed recording was very cost effective when recording in the EP (extra long play) mode because it was three times faster than recording in SP (standard play) mode while real-time recording took the same amount of time whether in EP mode that used less tape or SP mode that used a greater amount of tape.
+This form of high-speed recording was very cost effective when recording in the EP (extra long play) mode because it was three times faster than recording in SP (standard play) mode, while real-time recording took the same amount of time, whether in EP mode, which used less tape, or SP mode, which used a greater amount of tape.
 High-speed video recording of EP video produced far more consistent results than real-time recording at the slowest VHS speed.
 After duplication, the copy tape was loaded into video tape loaders that wound the tape into empty VHS cassette shells that contained only leader tape.